-We received and processed (in late March, as usual) the first cycle of county level estimates (in late March) with estimates for each year 2010 to 2017.
+We received and processed the first cycle of county-level estimates with estimates for each year 2010 to 2018.
 These are the components of change estimates.

-We received and processed the sub-county estimates in late May.
+We received and processed the subcounty estimates in June 2019.
 Estimates for places, places-within-county and MCDs.
 These data were used to create the Curmoests.xlsx file (all data for Missouri — see link, below).